Style Guide

-• Use f-strings instead of .format() whenever possible.
+• Formatting: Use f-strings over .format() or % wherever possible.

 import random